kevinoh45TuD/pp2_card_games/README.md

 ### Info

-Regardless of where the info modal is opened from (on the home/game screen) the user will be show the same information.
+Regardless of where the info modal is opened from (on the home/game screen) the user will be shown the same information.

 ![Picture of info modal](/assets/doc-media/pp2-docs-info.png)